David Reay: Service and leadership

-Reay chairs the Scottish Government's Climate Emergency Skills Implementation Group, sits on the UK Government's Green Jobs Taskforce, and is the creator of the award-winning Master of Science (MSc) course in carbon management at the University of Edinburgh.
+Reay chaired the Scottish Government's Climate Emergency Skills Implementation Group and the UK Climate Change Committee's Expert Advisory Panel on Workforce & Skills.
+He was also a member of the UK Government's Green Jobs Taskforce and was the creator of the award-winning Master of Science (MSc) course in carbon management at the University of Edinburgh.

 He is very active in climate change knowledge exchange, both nationally and internationally, being a regular media commentator on climate change issues, advising on and appearing in the BBC's Can We Save Planet Earth Are We Changing Planet Earth? film with David Attenborough, and frequently providing expert evidence on climate change to select committees in the Westminster and Holyrood Parliaments.
 Knowledge exchange information, University of Edinburgh.
 His former doctoral students include Hannah Ritchie.